 The location of the pyramid is the "Platte", a rounded hilltop on the north edge of the town, popular for its great view over the „Rieskrater“, a great crater originated by the impact of an astereoid.
 The time pyramid is administered by a foundation, which sees to the settings of the stones and keeps the project in the minds of the population.
 The challenge is to keep the project running for many generations to come.
 The project is financed from the interest on a relatively small endowment and relys to a great part on donations.
 Even though the artist did not fully approve of showing the pyramid in its completed form, one aspect of the project being the agony of not being able to see it done, a model to a scale of 1:20 can be found in "Haus des Gastes" next to the tourist office in Wemding.

-more projects will likely join in the future, and more are likely to be created by artists around the world, inspiring a sense of obligation to keep future generations safe.
+Many inspiring examples exist that encourage long-term stewardship, see this collection of long-duration efforts.
+More projects might join the collaboration, and more are likely to be created by artists around the world, inspiring a sense of obligation to keep future generations safe.
 Together, the projects can explore ways to ensure continuity of projects but also of societies.